 Italian at its (vegetarian!) finest.

 It is a huge misconception that vegetarian food is not as satisfying or filling as meat.
 For proof, look no further than this hot, cheesy, baked eggplant parmesan recipe.
-This late-summer Italian-American specialty tastes absolutely delicious, a perfect combination of breaded and pan-fried eggplant slices layered with fresh marinara and plenty of melted mozzarella, baked until bubbly.
+This late-summer classic Italian dish tastes absolutely delicious, a perfect combination of breaded and pan-fried eggplant slices layered with fresh marinara sauce and plenty of melted mozzarella, baked until bubbly.

 You’ll also like: Classic Italian Meatballs and Late Summer Minestrone

 Fried Eggplant Parmesan vs. Unfried Eggplant Parmesan

-There are a lot of recipes for some variation of eggplant parmesan.
-Usually touted as faster or lighter than versions such as, say, this one, these eggplant parm recipes may taste good.
-These recipes may even more healthy and easy to prepare.
+There are a lot of eggplant parmesan recipes out there.
+Variations touted as easy, faster or lighter than versions such as, say, this one, these eggplant parmesan recipes may taste good.
+These eggplant recipes may even more healthy and easy to prepare.
 But ultimately, they are eggplant parm “lite.”

-So this eggplant parm is the real deal: the old-school, fried eggplant parmesan you’d see at your Italian-American grandmom’s table, or at the neighborhood Italian restaurant, inevitably served with a big ol’ side of spaghetti, garnished with some parsley and a sprinkle of parmesan cheese or pecorino-Romano.
+So this eggplant parmigiana recipe is the real deal: the old-school, fried casserole you’d see at your Italian-American grandmother’s table, or at the neighborhood Italian restaurant, inevitably served with a big ol’ side of spaghetti marinara, garnished with some parsley and a sprinkle of parmesan cheese or pecorino-Romano.